RicVUy/phase-1-project-tshirtStore/README.md

 1. When the buyer changes the content of the cart,click again the checkout button, the previous content is still displayed below the current.
 Although I separated it from the current content by a dashed line.
 The advantage  of this is he can still see his original order, the disadvantage is he might get confused by it.
-2. Please add here your suggestions for further improvement.
+2. Please give your suggestions for further improvement.

             -----------------------------------------------------